vanderbilt-data-science/repo-template-python/README.md

 Give a description of how the repository is structured.
 Example structure description below:

-The repo is structured as follows: All *0- (e.g., 10-, 20-, 30-) files contain finalized work for the purpose described (e.g., "process-data").
-Subfiles related to the task (e.g., 11-, 12-) should be created in order to explore and document relevant or interesting subtasks.
+The repo is structured as follows: Notebooks are grouped according to their series (e.g., 10, 20, 30, etc) which reflects the general task to be performed in those notebooks.
+Start with the *0 notebook in the series and add other investigations relevant to the task in the series (e.g., `11-cleaned-scraped.ipynb`).
+If your notebook is extremely long, make sure you've utilized nbdev reuse capabilities and consider whether you can divide the notebook into two notebooks.

 All files which appear in the repo should be able to run, and not contain error or blank cell lines, even if they are relatively midway in development of the proposed task.
 All notebooks relating to the analysis should have a numerical prefix (e.g., 31-) followed by the exploration (e.g. 31-text-labeling).
 Any utility notebooks should not be numbered, but be named according to their purpose.
 All notebooks should have lowercase and hyphenated titles (e.g., 10-process-data not 10-Process-Data).
 All notebooks should adhere to literate programming practices (i.e., markdown writing to describe problems, assumptions, conclusions) and provide adequate although not superfluous code comments.